srilekha-gouda/Backend-Development-/README.md

 ->API Endpoints
-POST /orders -create a new order
+1)POST /orders -create a new order
-GET /orders -List all orders
+2)GET /orders -List all orders
-GET /orders{order_id} -Retrieve a special order
+3)GET /orders{order_id} -Retrieve a special order
-PUT /orders{order_id} -update the status of an order GET /summary -Get summary of all orders
+4)PUT /orders{order_id} -update the status of an order 5)GET /summary -Get summary of all orders

 Known Limitations
 Uses in-memory storage, so data will be lost when the server restarts.